kenwer/detectorist/README.md

 - New context menu for the image list view with the following image specific actions:
   - "Reveal Image in File Manager" to easily locate an image in your native file manager (Finder, Explorer, etc), and
   - "Copy Filename to Clipboard" that copies the file name string of the selected image to your clipboard.
+- File menu item to clear the image list.

 ### [0.7.0] - 2025-11-14
 #### Added